 Given assumptions about initial generation mix, annual structure of the hourly electricity demand, level of the constant carbon price and macroeconomic scenarios, evolution of generation mix is obtained over several years by endogenous simulation of decisions of investment in the different technologies and (this is an originality of our SD model) of decommissioning decisions.
 Figure 1 represents the dynamic process of the simulation on each year.
 Causal relationships between two system variables are indicated by arrows.
 The + symbol specifies a positively related effect (an increase in the first variable causes an increase in the second variable).
-On the contrary, the - symbol specifies a negatively related effect (an increase in the first variable causes a feedback loop.
+On the contrary, the - symbol specifies a negatively related effect (an increase in the first variable causes a decrease in the second variable).
+Curved arrow indicates a feedback loop.
 Here, it is a negative feedback loop (represented by the - sign).
 Negative loop is self-correcting.